 On April 4, 2017, the new Mayor of Berkeley Jesse Arreguin, and his newly elected Council, voted on a measure to fund 3.3 million dollars from the City’s Catastrophic Fund to pay for the next two years of rebuilding expenses, effectively committing the City to rebuilding the camp.
 This was THEE yay or nay vote – we go forward or the project of rebuilding is stalled – and FOBTC visited every Council Member ahead of time and pledged $50,000 towards the rebuilding effort if the measure passed.

 It passed unanimously on the consent calendar.
-The plans are being put forward and the hope is to have a design team hired in the fall 2017, for drawings and environmental reviews to happen over 2 years, and to begin construction in 2019.
-The goal is to have Camp open in 2021.
+The plans are being put forward and a design team, Siegel and Strain, was hired in the fall 2017.
+Cost of Basis Design and environmental reviews will happen over 2018 and 2019, and the timeline is to begin construction in 2020.
+The goal is to have Camp open in June 2022.

 FOBTC continues to be the advocate for the Camper Community and the vehicle for supporting camp and staff with donations, with community partnerships that help camp, and with educating the public, staff and campers on important camp news.

-Richard Thomason (Political Strategy Chair) came to camp with his family every summer from 2002 until the day they evacuated out of camp ahead of the Rim Fire in 2013.
+Richard Thomason (Vice President) came to camp with his family every summer from 2002 until the day they evacuated out of camp ahead of the Rim Fire in 2013.
 He and his family loved every minute of their time at camp, and his daughters made him promise that camp would be there for their kids!
 Richard is a Berkeley resident, a former staff person to the State Legislature, and also a board member of the Berkeley High School Development Group.

 Barry Fike (Treasurer) worked on staff from 1978-1980 along with three of his brothers.
 He led many Children’s Hours which served to propel him into a career of teaching.
 Barry is the former president of the Berkeley Federation of Teachers and is currently a teacher at Jefferson Elementary School in Berkeley, and continues to attend camp with his family.